 - Lightweight construction means it can be vulnerable to gusts of wind.

 High-Density Polyethylene (HDPE) Lumber as a Material for Chaise Lounges

 HDPE is a fantastic choice if you’re looking for solid, high-quality, durable outdoor furniture.
 Its resilience against the elements makes it the perfect material for outdoor chaise lounges.

 HDPE Lumber: Points to Consider

 - It is easy to maintain, needing just a soft-bristle brush and a simple solution of water and mild dish soap.

-- HDPE is highly durable and completely resistant to wind, water, and rust.
+- HDPE is supremely durable and completely resistant to wind, water, and rust.

 - HDPE is infinitely recyclable and is often made from recycled milk jugs.